Work on Rejected Claims

 Double-click on a rejection to review more details.

-On the Claim Rejections – View Details screen, you can see…/provides information and tools that will help you review and respond to the rejection.
+The Claim Rejections - View Details screen provides information and tools that will help you review and respond to the rejection.

 Different payors and clearinghouses send different types of electronic communication.
-The file may include payor responses to many different claims, so the search field is automatically filled with the Claim ID, making it easier to navigate the electronic file from the payor.
-If the claim ID appears multiple times in the electronic file, you can use the Find field’s next and previous buttons to review the details.
+A single file may include responses to many different claims, so the search field of the Rejection Reason is automatically filled with the Claim ID, making it easier to navigate the electronic file from the payor.
+If the claim ID appears multiple times in the electronic file, you can use the Find field's next and previous buttons to review the details.

-After reviewing the rejection, click “Billing History” to review more encounter details.
+After reviewing the rejection, you may want to dig deeper and review charges, payments, and claim history for the encounter.
+Click “Billing History” to review more encounter details.

 On the Billing History for the encounter, you can review full charge and payment details.
-The Claim History shows you all billing activity and includes links to review payor acknowledgements and posted ERAs.
+The Claim History shows you all insurance billing activity and includes links to review the payor acknowledgements, posted ERAs, and more.

 Review Patient Policies, the Complete Account History, and More

-To review more information about the patient and the account, you can navigate to other sections of the chart.
-After clicking “Billing History”, click Patient Demographics to review insurance policies.
+If you need to review more information about the patient and the account, you can navigate to other sections of the chart.
+For example, after clicking "Billing History", click "Demographics" to review insurance policies.

 By reviewing the full account history, you can see every event linked to each encounter and also understand the encounter in the context of the family's billing record.